 AFRA's Legislative Priorities

-Eliminates the current dollar for dollar offset of retirement pay for those service-connected disabled retirees with VA ratings of 40% and below, and for Chapter 61 retirees, who were medically retired with less than 20 years of service.
+AFRA will work with individual legislators and fellow veterans organizations to revise and introduce legislation to eliminate the current dollar for dollar offset of military retirement pay for those service-connected disabled retirees with VA ratings of 40% and below, and for Chapter 61 retirees, who were medically retired with less than 20 years of service.

-The Servicemember Retirement Improvement Act (Senator Cornyn)
+4. The Servicemember Retirement Improvement Act

-Amending the Uniformed Services Former Spouse Protection Act (USFSPA)
+5. Amend the Uniformed Services Former Spouse Protection Act (USFSPA)

 Under this law, former spouses may be entitled to direct payments of a portion of the military member's retirement pay and other benefits.
 However, these direct payments do not stop upon the remarriage of the former spouse.
 Any amendment to stop these payments should be retroactive as well as prospective.